August 23rd Activities

 Muscatine Plant Sale

-Partnering with the Muscatine Master Gardeners and Muscatine Garden Club, CVIDS will be co-hosting a Plant Sale on Saturday, May 10, at 9-11:30 AM at the Muscatine County Environmental Learning Center Discovery Park, 3300 Cedar Street, in Muscatine.
-Don't miss this opportunity to purchase established perennials, registered iris and daylilies, houseplants and beautiful annuals!
+Partnering with the Muscatine Master Gardeners and Muscatine Garden Club, CVIDS co-hosted a Plant Sale on Saturday, May 10th, at the Muscatine County Environmental Learning Center Discovery Park in Muscatine.
+This was an ideal opportunity to purchase established perennials, registered iris and daylilies, houseplants and beautiful annuals on a beautiful sunny morning.
+Many thanks to Sherry and Lynn Moffit for the following photos.

 "Photographing Daylilies - Tips for Amateurs"